Pengo0o/Pengo0o.github.io/_posts/2021-05-27-Windows10-MUI-enterprise-deployment.md

 layout: post
 title: Windows 10 Multi-Language Enterprise Deployment
 subtitle: make the deployment of windows 10 languages easy!
+share-description: "Hello Everyone!
+My name is Christian Wunderlich, Premier Field Engineer (PFE) at Microsoft Germany for Microsoft Endpoint Manager.
+This blog post will provide you a better understanding on how to manage multilanguage windows 10 deployments.
+It will focus on how to deal with LXP files and language specific add-ons like Features on Demand!
+Once you have reached the end of this post, you can combine all those puzzle pieces to build your own multilanguage deployment!"
 thumbnail-img: "/assets/img/blogw10lp/thumb.png"
 tags: [Windows 10, OSD]
 comments: true